 Spider mites typically enjoy feeding on thin leaves and can quickly devastate a plant when left untreated.
 In this post, I’ll talk about how to identify spider mites, as well as how to prevent and treat them.

 What are spider mites?

 Spider mites are a type of arachnid, making them related to ticks and, you guessed it, spiders.
 However, they are technically a type of mite.
 They get the name “spider mite” due to the fact that they create spider-like silk webs on the leaves and stems of your plants.

-The spider mite has four life cycles (egg, larva, two nymph cycles, and adult).
+The spider mite has four stages to its life cycle: egg, larva, two nymph cycles, and adult.
 Depending on the environment they are in, they can go from egg to adult in as little as 5 days.
 Therefore, it is very important to catch an infestation as quickly as possible.
 Similar to aphids, the problem can escalate fast.

 Spider mites are quite small and come in a variety of different colors, making them a bit challenging to identify.
 The two-spotted spider mite is the size of a grain of sand!
 Spider mites feed off your pepper plants by poking tiny holes in the leaves and sucking out the contents.

 Signs that you have spider mites on your pepper plants

 Spider mites are very small and difficult to see with the naked eye.
 If you have magnifying glass, you may have better luck spotting them.
 Even if you don’t see the spider mites themselves, there are others symptoms you can keep a look out for.

 It’s important to note that spider mite damage typically starts in the lower growth of plants.
 They’re quite sneaky, aren’t they?